 Vegetable Broth Mix

 Veggie broth mix is a great alternative to homemade or canned vegetable broth.
 Just add water and stir!
-Sure, it's not as healthy as making your own homemade vegetable broth, but powdered veggie broth is a time saver and can add lots of flavor to vegetarian recipes, as you can make the broth as thick or as thin as needed.
+Sure, it's not as healthy as making your own homemade vegetable broth, but the powdered veggie broth is a time saver and can add lots of flavor to vegetarian recipes, as you can make the broth as thick or as thin as needed.

 03 of 06